 “These frescoes from the medieval churches of Yugoslavia were painted between the 11th and the 15th centuries.

 At the beginning of this period Serbia was a province of the Byzantine Empire, and many of the paintings are the work of Byzantine craftsmen.
 But during the next two centuries there appears a native Serbian school of painting.

 As Byzantine influences waned, so the emotional qualities of reverence, sorrow and love become more apparent.
 The Serbian frescoes possess a beauty of line and colour and an intensity of religious feeling which places them among the great masterpieces of medieval art. ”

-Those able to rip humans and steal their organs en mase, are able to steel history, past, and remove every trace of other nation’s presence as well.
+Those able to rip humans and steal their organs en masse, are able to steel history, past, and remove every trace of other nation’s presence as well.

 Let’s hope UNESCO members won’t let them success.
 Not this time.
 Otherwise, Europe would soon get them at the gates of Vienna.
 Again.

 One interesting read: Ferdinand Schevill: “A History of the Balkans”

 The book was originally published under title “History of the Balkan Peninsula”